raspiblitz/raspiblitz-docs/docs/setup/software-setup/2_basic.md

 # Basic Setup

 Every time you start with a fresh SD card image you will be offered different options.
-For example this is also the point where you can import a Migration file from an older RaspiBlitz - read about Migration `TODO: further down README.md#import-a-migration-file`.
+For example this is also the point where you can import a Migration file from an older RaspiBlitz - read about Migration.
 But because you are setting up a brand new RaspiBlitz you will choose here `FRESHSETUP`.

 ![SSH0](../../../static/img/ssh0-welcome2.png)